 As children develop literacy skills, their phonological awareness skills progress, from an ability to attend to onset-rime, to the phonemic awareness of individual sounds within words.
 PLD’s approach to blending is therefore built around this developing phonological awareness with consideration of the research suggesting continuous blending may aid the development of decoding in the early stages of literacy development.
 Our approach focuses on a progression from blending onset-rime, to blending CVC words utilising continuous blending.
 As students progress through a structured synthetic phonics program they will further develop blending skills and the ability to blend multisyllabic words using a discontinuous blending approach.

 As children develop blending skills, they can progress onto the next step which requires greater skill.
 However if a child is struggling with a blending task, understanding this progression of skill development allows teachers to easily add in increased support and move back a step to allow skill consolidation.
-At any stage, if a child is experiencing difficulties in blending, moving down a step will provide the additional support they require to be successful.
+At any stage, if a child is experiencing difficulties in blending sounds, moving down a step will provide the additional support they require to be successful.

 How have PLD updated our programs?